-In addition to holding several workshops, peer reviews, and writing retreats during AN 315 which will allow you to work on your capstone project, remember that you can take up to two blocks of AN 400 for Anthropology major credit.
-Many students have used the AN 400 blocks or thesis adjuncts and half-blocks to give themselves time for capstone project work.
+In addition to holding several workshops, peer reviews, and writing retreats during AN 315 which will allow you to work on your capstone project, remember that you can take up to two blocks of AN 400 and/or AN 450 for Anthropology major credit.
+Many students have used the AN 450 blocks or thesis adjuncts and half-blocks to give themselves time for capstone project work during their senior year.

-In consultation with your advisor, outline your plan for capstone project work below:
+In consultation with faculty advisors, outline your plan for capstone project work below: